THE NORDIC SERIES, DAY 8

 SÓLHEIMASANDUR PLANE WRECK

-The weather wasn’t idea but as soon as we got out of the car and started walking (it’s 4km) the rain soon stopped.
-The walk isn’t bad at all but if you are wanting to see anything in Iceland then walking is something you will have to get used to.
+The weather wasn’t ideal, but the rain stopped once we started the 4 km walk.
+The walk is manageable, but you must get used to walking if you want to see Iceland’s sights.
 You can however get the bus which goes back and forth from the carpark costing 1500ISK (£10).

 MAGMA HOTEL